Peniche Portugal Travel Guide

 While Peniche is generally safe, exercise caution in crowded areas and when walking alone at night.
 Keep an eye on your belongings, especially in taverns or clubs.

-Discover local crafts, souvenirs, and fresh produce in Peniche, immersing yourself in the local commerce and artisan traditions.
+Discover local crafts, souvenirs, and fresh fruits and vegetables in Peniche, immersing yourself in the local commerce and artisan traditions.

 Ceramics (traditional pottery and tiles), Cork Products (wallets, bags, coasters), Surf-Related Items (apparel, artwork), Local Food Products (canned fish, wines, olive oil, cheeses).